futurice/project-handover-checklist/cl-completeness.md

 - [ ] No past communication channels were introduced (channels that were used in past, but not mentioned during handover).
 - [ ] All things that were not clear (mentioned earlier) were resolved.
 - [ ] All handover time is recorded.
+- [ ] Every new member is confident with the project.
+No?
+Ask Why.